arjamand/Music4mood/README.md

 # Soundscape Studio 🎶

 Experience music that matches your mood.
-Soundscape Studio is an elegant web application that creates personalized music recommendations based on your emotional state.
+Soundscape Studio is an elegant web application integrated with custom AI Model that creates personalized music recommendations based on your emotional state.

 ## ✨ Features

-- **Mood-Based Music**: Get music recommendations that resonate with your current emotions
+- **AI-Powered Music Selection**: Advanced emotion analysis model to understand your mood
+- **Smart Recommendations**: Intelligent matching of music to emotional states
 - **Clean Interface**: Minimalist design focused on user experience
 - **Instant Playback**: Stream music directly in your browser
 - **Responsive Design**: Seamless experience across all devices